alex-e-development/alex-e-development.github.io/chapter-local-server/README.md

-# Understanding the Modern Web Stack: Local Web Server
+# Understanding the Modern Web Stack: Running a Local Web Server

 No matter what kind of project you're working on, whether it be a single HTML file, or a large scale application, you always want to be able to spin up an environment where you can quickly test your work on your own machine.